gbmhunter/blog/content/electronics/communication-protocols/can-protocol/index.md

 More information on SocketCAN, including information and code examples on how to send and receive CAN data from the terminal using SocketCAN, see the [How To Use SocketCAN With The Command-Line In Linux page](/programming/operating-systems/linux/how-to-use-socketcan-with-the-command-line-in-linux) or the [How To Use SocketCAN With C++ In Linux page](/programming/operating-systems/linux/how-to-use-socketcan-with-c-in-linux).

+## Dedicated CAN Controller ICs

+Some CAN controller ICs use the notion of _mailboxes_.
+These are areas of memory in which CAN messages can be read from or written to (similar to a buffer).

+[MCP2515: Microchip CAN Controller](http://www.microchip.com/wwwproducts/Devices.aspx?dDocName=en010406) is a standalone CAN controller 18-pin IC.
+It is designed to be connected to a microcontroller via SPI.
+It is used on the [RS-485
+CAN HAT for Raspberry Pi by WaveStudio](https://www.waveshare.com/rs485-can-hat.htm).

+[MCP2551: Microchip Highspeed CAN Transceiver](http://ww1.microchip.com/downloads/en/DeviceDoc/21667f.pdf)

 ## ICs

 Atmel T89C51CC01 Microcontroller.
 8-bit 8051 architecture, with CAN interface.
 Supports bootloading from the CAN protocol

 {{< img src="t89c51cc01-8bit-atmel-can-network-microcontroller.png" width="849px" caption="The Atmel T89C51CC01 microcontroller.
 An 8-bit 8051 architecture, with a CAN interface."  >}}

-[MCP2515: Microchip CAN Controller](http://www.microchip.com/wwwproducts/Devices.aspx?dDocName=en010406) is a standalone CAN controller 18-pin IC.
-It is designed to be connected to a microcontroller via SPI.
-It is used on the [RS-485
-CAN HAT for Raspberry Pi by WaveStudio](https://www.waveshare.com/rs485-can-hat.htm).

-[MCP2551: Microchip Highspeed CAN Transceiver](http://ww1.microchip.com/downloads/en/DeviceDoc/21667f.pdf)

 The [Freescale MC9SO8D](http://www.freescale.com/webapp/sps/site/prod_summary.jsp?code=S08D) range of microcontrollers have built-in support for both CAN and LIN communication protocols.
 The CAN peripheral block is called an _MSCAN_.